Which is the best movie streaming box for under £100? Roku Streaming Stick vs Apple TV vs Chromecast and more

 Well, as long as you have a broadband internet connection capable of over 2Mbps speeds you could always invest in a dedicated media streaming box.
 And they won't even cost you the earth.

 For less than £100 - sometimes considerably so - you can buy a small device that gives you all of the content you could ever want and then some.
 You can effectively turn your dumb TV into a smart one.
 And these are the contenders you should consider.

 What is it?

-Apple TV is currently on its third generation and has matured with age.
+Apple TV is currently on its third generation and although there are constant rumours that it will be replaced sooner rather than later, it has matured with age.
 Its primary goal is to give you access to the content you have bought on iTunes, or to stream your additional movie, TV and music files from a PC or Mac running Apple's software.

 You can purchase or rent iTunes content straight through the small box, so don't technically have to have another Apple device.
 However, with Apple AirPlay meaning it can mirror and stream content to a large screen from your iPhone or iPad, it would seem unlikely that you wouldn't have one of those too.